Info: This feature requires Content Station 11.3 or higher.

 For lists in which you have to choose a value, you can find a value by typing any part of the name.
 Simply add a value by clicking it in the list.
 Remove a value by pressing Backspace twice or by clicking the 'x' in the tag.
 Remove all values in one action by clicking the 'x' icon on the right side of the field.

-As soon as you have entered a value by selecting one or more Brands, the next filter appears.
-Here we want to define that we are looking for articles only.
+As soon as a value is entered by selecting one or more Brands, the next filter appears.

 - Filter: Type

 Note: When setting a filter, a default operator for that filter is automatically set.